The Ritz Dance Performance, June 1978

 However, we weren't out of the woods yet.
 Not by a

-racking our brains for material and practicing the patterns by
+racking our brains for material and practicing the patterns all by

 into a dance routine.
-That's when we made the painful discovery
+That's when we made a painful discovery

 As an unfortunate byproduct of our inexperience, neither of us

-had known how much time it would take to memorize the routine.
+had realized how much time it would take to memorize the routine.

-We had allocated too much time to development.
+We had allocated too much time for development.
 This made

 us even more nervous because we could see we were quickly